nvpro-samples/vk_lod_clusters/README.md

 ## Future Improvements

 Next:
-* Compressed cluster groups stored to memory/cache file and uncompressed with a compute shader after upload.
+* For streaming transfer compressed cluster groups and uncompress them in a compute shader after upload.
 Other:
 * Add more material features and basic texturing.
-* Add texture streaming
+* Add texture streaming.
 * Fallback for persistent traversal kernel.
 * Allowing the use of a compute shader to do rasterization of smaller/non-clipped triangles.
 * Implement sorting of streaming requests based on distance of instance.
 Sorting instances alone is not sufficient.